PhD Program Requirements

-Our physics and astronomy PhD program typically takes four to six years to complete and includes:
+Our physics and astronomy PhD program typically takes five to seven years to complete and includes:

 Transfer credits and substitutions must be approved by the Graduate Committee.